apache/incubator-spot/spot-oa/api/resources/README.md

 * impyla
 * hdfs

-**NOTE:** all these requirements are already part of requirements.txt file, you don't need to install the python prerequisites manually.[OA install](../../../oa/INSTALL.md)
+**NOTE:** all these requirements are already part of requirements.txt file, you don't need to install the python prerequisites manually.
+For more information go to [install python requirements](../../README.md)

 #### Hadoop: